onlaj/Piano-LED-Visualizer/README.md

 ### 2. **Manual installation**
 [Instructions](https://github.com/onlaj/Piano-LED-Visualizer/blob/master/Docs/manual_installation.md)

-## Connecting LED Strip to Raspberry Pi and enabling SPI
+## Connecting LED Strip to Raspberry Pi
 There is no point to reinvent the wheel again, here is a nice [tutorial](https://tutorials-raspberrypi.com/connect-control-raspberry-pi-ws2812-rgb-led-strips/) *(do only the hardware part)*.
 Double check how your LED strip is wired.
 Most strips use G-D-V (ground, data, voltage), however in the wiring diagram shown in the tutorial the voltage and data lines are swapped.
 Connecting voltage directly to your data pin might seriously damage or kill your Raspberry!